Study Shows That Air Pollution Can Lead To Irreversible Vision Loss

 "Our findings add to the growing evidence of the damaging effects of ambient air pollution, even in the setting of relative low exposure of ambient air pollution," the authors wrote.

-The latest data comes after a 2019 paper found that high particulate levels in the environment was linked to glaucoma, another optical disease.
+The latest data comes after a 2019 paper found that high particulate levels in the environment were linked to glaucoma, another optical disease.

-Air pollution is a global problem, ranging from first to third world countries.
+Air pollution is a global problem, affecting first- and third-world countries alike.
 In fact, the World Health Organization (WHO) claimed that over 90 percent of the global population live in areas where pollution exceeds suggested limits.

 Fortunately, a number of governments are taking serious steps to prioritize better air quality.